MAHJONG . MAHJONGG everywhere 全美麻將會

 **BLIND PASS

 In the Exchange or Charleston, a player takes the three tiles from one player and passes them to another without looking at them.
 In this way the player's original tiles have not been changed.
-Players use the blind pass when they want to keep all their original tiles.
+Players use

 **CONCEALED HAND